oauth-io/sdk-php/README.md

 You can use it with one of our front-end SDKs ([JavaScript][1], [PhoneGap][2], [iOs][3], [Android][4]), which will handle the user input for the OAuth flow.

-This SDK is still under heavy development and some of the features described below may not work yet.
-You can get nightlies from the [develop branch](https://github.com/oauth-io/sdk-php/tree/develop) on the SDK's github page.
+The current version of the SDK is `0.2.0`.
+Older versions are deprecated.

-A release will be posted soon.
+You can also get nightlies by checking out our `develop` branch.

 Common use-Case
 ---------------